Gershwin Prize: 2012 Honoree: Carole King

+2014 Honoree: Billy Joel

-On July 22, 2014, Billy Joel was announced as the sixth honoree of the Gershwin Prize, named by the Librarian of Congress under advisement of Library of Congress subject matter experts and an expanded advisory board that included Mary Chapin Carpenter (songwriter), Wesley Bulla (Belmont University), Anthony DeCurtis (Rolling Stone Magazine), Emilio Estefan (producer), Gregg Field (producer), Ed Hardy (CMA), Joel Katz (Global Entertainment), Stinson Liles (brand advisor), Rickey Minor (music director), Neil Portnow (President/CEO NARAS), Karen Sherry (ASCAP Foundation), Michael Strunsky (Ira and Leonore Gershwin Trusts) and Michelynn Woodard (Dr. Phil Foundation).
+On July 22, 2014, Billy Joel was announced as the sixth honoree of the Gershwin Prize, named by the librarian of Congress under advisement of Library of Congress subject matter experts and an expanded advisory board that included Mary Chapin Carpenter (songwriter), Wesley Bulla (Belmont University), Anthony DeCurtis (Rolling Stone Magazine), Emilio Estefan (producer), Gregg Field (producer), Ed Hardy (CMA), Joel Katz (Global Entertainment), Stinson Liles (brand advisor), Rickey Minor (music director), Neil Portnow (President/CEO NARAS), Karen Sherry (ASCAP Foundation), Michael Strunsky (Ira and Leonore Gershwin Trusts) and Michelynn Woodard (Dr. Phil Foundation).

 The honor ceremony along with a concert was held in Washington D.C. at DAR Constitution Hall November 19, 2014, and aired by PBS January 2, 2015.
 Kevin Spacey acted as emcee and Twyla Tharp (director of the Movin' Out musical) and Sir Paul McCartney gave special verbal tributes.

-Performers included Boyz II Men ("The Longest Time"), Leann Rimes ("Lullabye (Goodnight, My Angel)"), Josh Groban ("She's Always a Woman"), Gavin DeGraw ("It's Still Rock and Roll To Me"), Michael Feinstein, Natalie Maines ("She's Got a Way"), John Mellencamp ("Allentown") and Tony Bennett ("New York State of Mind").
+Performers included Boyz II Men ("The Longest Time"), Leann Rimes ("Lullabye (Goodnight, My Angel)"), Josh Groban ("She's Always a Woman"), Gavin DeGraw ("It's Still Rock and Roll to Me"), Michael Feinstein, Natalie Maines ("She's Got a Way"), John Mellencamp ("Allentown") and Tony Bennett ("New York State of Mind").
 Joel ended the night by performing four songs: "Miami 2017 (Seen the Lights Go Out on Broadway)", "Vienna", "You May Be Right", and "Movin' Out (Anthony's Song))".
 The show's finale was Kevin Spacey leading the performers singing "Piano Man".

+2015 Honoree: Willie Nelson

 Willie Nelson was named the 2015 honoree.
-The two-day celebration began with a presentation and special display on Tuesday, November 18, 2015 in the Library’s historic Thomas Jefferson Building with a group of the nation’s lawmakers, who recognized Nelson for his contributions to popular music.
+The two-day celebration began with a presentation and special display on Tuesday, November 18, 2015, in the library’s historic Thomas Jefferson Building with a group of the nation’s lawmakers, who recognized Nelson for his contributions to popular music.
 The Library of Congress recognized Willie Nelson as the honoree of the seventh Gershwin Prize for Popular Song.
 Nelson was the first country music singer-songwriter to be awarded the prize.

+2016 Honoree: Smokey Robinson

 Smokey Robinson was named the 2016 honoree.

+2017 Honoree: Tony Bennett

 Tony Bennett was the 2017 honoree.

-The celebration for the beloved 91 year old singer-songwriter began Wednesday afternoon November 15, 2017 and was hosted by Bruce Willis in the Jefferson Building.
+The celebration for the beloved 91-year-old singer-songwriter began Wednesday afternoon, November 15, 2017, hosted by Bruce Willis in the Jefferson Building.

-There was no honoree in 2018.
+2019 Honorees: Gloria & Emilio Estefan

-The 2019 honorees of the prize were the husband and wife team of Emilio Estefan and Gloria Estefan.
+The 2019 honorees of the prize were the husband-and-wife team of Gloria Estefan and Emilio Estefan.
 They received the prize in March 2019 at an all-star tribute concert in Washington, D.C.
 The concert aired on PBS stations nationwide.

+2020 Honoree: Garth Brooks

 Garth Brooks was the 2020 honoree; he is the youngest recipient of the prize to date.

-There was no honoree in 2021.
+2022 Honoree: Lionel Richie

 Lionel Richie was the 2022 honoree.

-Joni Mitchell is the 2023 honoree.